Thomas-Arildtoft/Strongside-87/README.md

 ## Hey there welcome to my profile! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I'm Thomas Arildtoft, a student Software developer based in Roskilde, Danmark.
+I'm <b>Thomas Arildtoft</b>, a student Software developer based in Roskilde, Danmark.
 Currently I am pursuing a Bachelor degree in Software Technology at Danmark Technical Univerity located in Lyngby & Ballerup.
 During the course I have been working with different projects such as game developments, operating systems, machine language, machine learning, console app devlopment, android app development.I am also a fullstack developer with good experience in React and ASP.net core.
 I have a good grip on Database devlopment and database Programming.
 I have also gained experience in Microsoft Azure Clouding Service and learning other services as well.

 ## Connect with me